Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

 \subsubsection{Illustrative Code Example to Estimate the Distance Among Cells}

-This code example develops a distance estimator between immune and cancer cells based on the recorded number of vesicle molecules.\footnote{See further details on cell-to-cell communications in appendix, \Cref{boxbio_cell2cell}.} Cancer and immune cells exchange vesicles in the proximity of each other, and the concentration level of vesicles recorded at the immune cell can be readily used to estimate their distance to the cancer cell; see the sketch in \Cref{fig_cell2cell} and model details in \cite{zoofaghari2024modeling}.\footnote{We provide access to the evaluation of the number of vesicles based on the distance and time in the dataset in \cite{cell2cell2024data}.} However, the concentration level's dependence on the distance parameter hinders the derivation of a closed-form expression for the inverse relation, i.e., distance versus concentration of vesicles.\footnote{See the position-related terms $r^D$ and $r^T$ in \cite[Eqs.
-(21) to (24)]{zoofaghari2024modeling}.} Resolving these intricate dependencies, a trained {NN} can model the relation between the number of induced vesicle releases by the immune cell and its distance to the tumor cell.
+To connect the preceding discussion with implementation, we present a concise \ac{NN}-based distance-estimation example for a representative cell-to-cell \ac{MC} scenario.
+This code example develops a distance estimator between immune and cancer cells based on the recorded number of vesicle molecules.
+Cancer and immune cells exchange vesicles in the proximity of each other, and the concentration level of vesicles recorded at the immune cell can be readily used to estimate their distance to the cancer cell; see the sketch in \Cref{fig_cell2cell} and model details in~\cite{zoofaghari2024modeling}.
+The dependence of the concentration level on the distance parameter prevents deriving a closed-form inverse relationship; therefore, a trained {NN} is employed to learn this mapping.

-To model the environment, we utilize the code provided by the authors in \cite{zoofaghari2024modeling}, which calculates the number of released vesicles by the immune cell; see the various curves plotted over time and for different distances in \Cref{fig_cell2cell}(a).
-We first extract two features from the raw data to train the {NN}: (i) The peak amplitude of the slope of the received vesicles; and (ii) the time location of the peak; see the corresponding slope curves in the embedded plot in \Cref{fig_cell2cell}(a), and the two features in \Cref{fig_cell2cell}(b).
-We implemented in Matlab a feedforward {NN} comprised of a single-layer and two nodes, using the hyperparameters listed in appendix, \Cref{tab_NN_hyperparameters}.\footnote{We provide the distance estimator code at \url{https://github.com/tkn-tub/NN_molecular_communications/tree/main/Section_III_A_distance_estimator}.} As depicted in \Cref{fig_cell2cell}(c), the {NN} accurately estimates the distance to the tumor cell in the range of $\SIrange{2}{10}{\micro\meter}$ with a relative error of $\SI{3.3}{\percent}$.
-In medical applications, the estimated distance can trigger the release of drugs from engineered immune cells when they are close enough for effective treatment; refer to the proposed methodologies in \cite[Section V]{nakano2019methods}.
+To model the environment, we use the code provided by the authors in \cite{zoofaghari2024modeling}, which calculates the number of vesicles released by the immune cell; see the various curves plotted over time and at different distances in \Cref{fig_cell2cell}a.
+We first extract two features from the raw data to train the {NN}: (i)~The peak amplitude of the slope of the received vesicles; and (ii)~the time location of the peak (peak time), as illustrated in \Cref{fig_cell2cell}b.
+We implemented a feedforward \ac{NN} in Matlab with a single layer and two nodes, reflecting the approximately linear relation between peak time and distance observed in \Cref{fig_cell2cell}b), which can be captured with two trainable coefficients.
+As depicted in \Cref{fig_cell2cell}c, the {NN} accurately estimates the distance to the tumor cell in the range of $\SIrange{2}{10}{\micro\meter}$ with a relative error of $\SI{3.3}{\percent}$.